SIGTBD 2026

 Batman will take you to the ropeladder up to the main entrance.

-SIGTBD 2025 was held on April 18, 2025 in-person in 32-G449 as well as hybrid, on Zoom.
-Thank you for making it a great success!
-View the recording of SIGTBD'25
+SIGTBD'26 was held on April 10, 2026 at 3 PM EDT on Zoom.
+Thanks for making it a great success!
+View the recording of SIGTBD'26

 SIGTBD 2026 is the 11th annual conference in TBD, and is the premier venue for academic and semi-academic work, and simply has the best papers.
 Many papers!
 Including yours, if you submit your very finest work.